ar2nas/EE8603-project/README.md

 🚀 Project Overview
 This project aims to predict the number of calories burned during physical activities using advanced machine learning models.
-By leveraging physiological and exercise-related parameters, the model provides accurate predictions, enabling personalized fitness tracking and decision-making.
+By leveraging physiological and exercise-related parameters, the model provides accurate predictions.